antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

     routingKey: "routing.key");
 ```

-You can also send messages with delay.
+You can also send delayed messages.

 ```csharp
 queueService.Send(
     @object: messageObject,